benedekfazekas/mranderson/README.md

  [org.clojure/tools.reader "1.2.2"]
 ```

-The same namespace from `tools.reader` -- note that there is only one version of it available in the dependency tree `1.2.2`:
+The same namespace from `tools.reader` (note that there is only one version of it available in the dependency tree, `1.2.2`):

 ```clojure
 (ns ^{:mranderson/inlined true} cider.inlined-deps.toolsreader.v1v2v2.clojure.tools.reader.edn)